psychemedia/storytelling-notes/and-the-girl-played-on.md

 Outside, a bell tolled.

 "Listen to me", said the girl, "and I will tell you a story.
-Perhaps it will help."
+Your father said that funny stories don't help, but this isn't a funny story."
+And so she began her tale.

 Once, there was a young woman called Anwen.
 She lived with her mother in little old cottage.